TikhonJelvis/RL-book/chapter2/chapter2.md

         })
 ```

-To generate simulation traces, we write the following function:
+To generate sampling traces, we write the following function:

 ```python
 from rl.distribution import Constant